dlulanep/PLP-Database-DEPT-CleanCity/tests/Final_Report.md

 - Add more unit tests for form validation and business logic in `script.js`.
 - Consider automated end-to-end tests (e.g., Cypress, Playwright) for UI flows.
 - Improve error handling for network failures.

+To improve accessibility and comply with WCAG 2.1 Level AA standards:

+- Ensure all images have descriptive alt attributes that convey the meaning or purpose of the image.
+This allows screen readers to interpret the content for visually impaired users and improves usability for all users relying on assistive technologies.

+Additionally:

+- Decorative images can use alt="" to avoid cluttering screen reader output.

+- For icons used as buttons or links, ensure they have aria-labels or text equivalents.

+- Run Lighthouse and axe DevTools regularly to catch accessibility regressions.

 ---